 I have a big-hearted, goofball daughter, Makinzy, who is a now a *~teenager~* and keeps me laughing until my belly hurts… and often she makes me pull my hair out.
 We adopted her at age seven, shortly after our first miscarriage, and what a crazy-amazing blessing it was.
 That story is long and complicated, but God’s fingerprints are all over it.

 I come highly experienced in grief.

 We have adopted for the third time – our perfect little boy, Finley.
 He is a gift.
-He is what you might call a “rainbow baby” – a child born after a loss.
-His story is beautiful and full of love.
+His story is beautiful and full of hope and love.
 Because of him, I can write on parenting after loss and the beauty of open adoption.
 He’s such a stinker, and we are so in love with him.

 I’m a mother because of adoption.
 And I’m a Christian, so I’m adopted, too – as a daughter of the King.
 I’m flawed and imperfect but highly favored by the Most High King.

 To add to our complicated story, shortly after starting our 4th adoption journey, I ended up sick for four months.
 Multiple medical appointments and specialists visits later, an unexplained miraculous pregnancy was discovered at 16 weeks.
 Baby Boy Amos James joined our family on November 5, 2019.
 We now have 2 under 2 and teenager – and life couldn’t be crazier or more wonderful.

 Sometime in 2020, we hope to finish that 4th adoption we started prior to our miracle pregnancy and continue to do what we love most – grow our family and raise children.

 I’ve been a middle school English teacher for the ten-ish years.
 I now work as an ESL teacher in elementary schools across our school district helping English Language Learners build vocabulary and gain proficiency in English.
 It’s a wonderful gig, and I enjoy it immensely.